Metacognition: Concepts and models

-Metacognition refers to a level of thinking that involves active control over the process of thinking that is used in learning situations.
-Planning the way to approach a learning task, monitoring comprehension, and evaluating the progress towards the completion of a task: these are skills that are metacognitive in their nature.
+Metacognition refers to a level of thinking and metacognitive regulation, the regulation of cognition and subsequent learning experiences that help people enhance their learning through a set of activities.
+It involves active metacognitive control or attention over the process in learning situations.
+The skills that aid in regulation involve planning the way to approach a learning task, monitoring comprehension, and evaluating progress towards the completion of a task.

 Metacognition includes at least three different types of metacognitive awareness when considering metacognitive knowledge: